Ilario Bandini: 1940s racing career in Italy

 In 1947, Bandini raced a Cisitalia D46 at the Asti circuit, and raced his 1100 Sport at the Predappio-Rocca delle Camminate race, coming second in his class.

 After constructing a second example, Bandini entered the 1949 Mille Miglia with his new 1100 siluro, featuring torpedo-like bodywork and cycle fenders (separate mudguards).
 The car still used the same Fiat engine, modified with a twin overhead camshaft cylinder head based on an Alfa Romeo design.
 With this car, Bandini entered events at Senigallia, Ferrara, Modena, Bari, and Pescara.
 His first victory was a class win in the Tour of Umbria (Giro dell'Umbria).

 At the start of the 1950s, Bandini became a dealer in Italy for Alfa Romeo and then for Lancia.
 Meanwhile, the first Bandini arrived in United States.
-Here, in the hands of drivers Dick Gent and Bob Said, the car gained early racing successes: its lightness and stability, using a patented elliptical-section steel tube space frame, were particularly appreciated.
+Here, in the hands of drivers Dick Gent and Bob Said, the car gained early racing successes; its lightness and stability, using a patented elliptical-section steel tube space frame, were particularly appreciated.

 1950s racing opportunities in the United States

 American importer Tony Pompeo thought this space frame chassis, already winning in 1100 and 1500 cc classes with Fiat and Siata engines, could be even more competitive in the 750 cc category, equipped with Crosley powerplants.
 With this in mind, Bandini made changes to the engine lubrication system, distributor, and valvetrain, also marginally increasing the stroke, enlarging the capacity from 721 cc to 747 cc.
-He designed space frames weighing only 18 kg (40 lb), to which he fitted bodies by Motto, whose designs were perfectly in harmony with the Bandini philosophy, incorporating practicality and compliance with regulations, without sacrificing elegance of form.
-So was born the Bandini 750 sport siluro.
+He designed space frames weighing only 18 kg (40 lb), to which he fitted bodies by Rocco Motto.
+This became the Bandini 750 sport siluro.
 These cars, when their headlights were removed, qualified to race in the sports category: they could also be adapted to qualify for the racing category simply by removing their cycle fenders (separate mudguards).

 With exports increasing, Bandini earned respect and success in races outside Italy, also gaining coverage in the specialist press.
 Two Bandinis were shown at Chicago in 1952, with a 750 sports torpedo displayed at the 1953 New York Auto Show at Madison Square Garden.
-Despite his commitments, Bandini himself continued to race, competing at Chieti, Senigallia, and Bari, as well as piloting the 750 to it first victory, the Bologna-Raticosa Hillclimb, in 1952.
+Despite his commitments, Bandini continued to race, competing at Chieti, Senigallia, and Bari, as well as piloting the 750 to it first victory, the Bologna-Raticosa Hillclimb, in 1952.
 Meanwhile, Chuck Hassan and Beau Clarke shared a 750 in 1953's 12 Hours of Sebring (the first World Sports Car Championship event), after coming in third in the Six Hours of Vero Beach, first at Sowega (Georgia), and (despite lost time due to a puncture) second at Bryanfan.

 The first series of DOHC engines.